Sports Injury Doctor Rockville, MD

-For those who have endured a sports-related injury, a sports injury doctor in Rockville, MD at Pain & Arthritis Relief Center can provide further insight about stem cell therapy as a possible treatment option.
+For those who have endured a sports-related injury, a sports injury doctor in Rockville, MD, at Pain & Arthritis Relief Center can provide further insight about stem cell therapy as a possible treatment option.
 Playing sports can help keep you in terrific physical shape, build leadership skills, and help you develop new friendships.
-It is a fun way to stay active and healthy on a regular basis, encouraging positive habits such as maintaining a healthy diet to optimize your performance.
+It is a fun way to stay active and healthy, encouraging positive habits such as maintaining a healthy diet to optimize your performance.

-Although stem cell therapy still isn’t considered a standard practice for treating sports injuries, more and more athletes are turning to our injury doctors at the Pain & Arthritis Relief Center to learn more about the benefits of this treatment.
-It has had promising results in a number of patients with various injuries or medical conditions.
+Although stem cell therapy still isn’t considered standard practice for treating sports injuries, more and more athletes are turning to our injury doctors at the Pain & Arthritis Relief Center to learn more about the benefits of this treatment.
+It has had promising results in several patients with various injuries or medical conditions.
 Stem cell therapy works differently for everyone, so be sure to ask a doctor if you would be a good candidate for the procedure.

 Where Do These Stem Cells Come From?

 The stem cells used in sports medicine come directly from the patient who is being treated.
-This can dramatically reduce the risk of infection and rejection.
 Stem cells can be taken from several different sources.
 These cells are typically harvested from the bone marrow, blood or fat of the patient.
-Stem cells are very unique in that they can transform into other kinds of cells based on where and how a doctor administers them.
-In a certain setting, stem cells divide into cells called daughter cells, which then turn into new stem cells or become specialized cells which have a distinct function, like muscle cells or bone cells.
+This can dramatically reduce the risk of infection and rejection.
+Stem cells are unique in that they can transform into other cells based on where and how a doctor administers them.
+In a certain setting, stem cells divide into cells called daughter cells, which then turn into new stem cells or become specialized cells with distinct functions, like muscle cells or bone cells.

-Stem cell therapy, or otherwise referred to as regenerative medicine, can be a great alternative for conditions that would otherwise necessitate surgery to fix.
+Stem cell therapy, or otherwise referred to as regenerative medicine, can be an excellent alternative for conditions that would otherwise necessitate surgery to fix.
 Many doctors use stem cell therapy for certain diseases and injuries.
-Because of their versatility, they can be applied in a number of ways to promote and accelerate healing.
-For example, patients who have rotator cuff tears, arthritis, and degenerative conditions may observe that stem cell therapy yields better results while being able to avoid the side effects of surgery.
+Because of their versatility, they can be applied in several ways to promote and accelerate healing.
+For example, patients who have rotator cuff tears, arthritis, and degenerative conditions may observe that stem cell therapy yields better results while avoiding the side effects of surgery.

 Athletes can endure a wide variety of sports injuries while on the field.
-Some of these injuries are fairly easy to recover from, while others can make athletes miss an entire season.
+Some of these injuries are relatively easy to recover from, while others can make athletes miss an entire season.
 Athletes may use stem cell therapy for many types of injuries.
-Stem cells may be able to treat damage to the muscles, ligaments, cartilage and tendons.
+Stem cells may be able to treat damage to the muscles, ligaments, cartilage, and tendons.
 The cells encourage the growth of new cells to replace the damaged ones.
-With stem cell therapy, an athlete may be able to recover from serious injuries more quickly, even ones with extensive tissue damage.
-A doctor at Pain & Arthritis Relief Center, can talk with you more about whether your injury can benefit from stem cell treatment.
+With stem cell therapy, an athlete may recover from serious injuries more quickly, even ones with extensive tissue damage.
+A doctor at Pain & Arthritis Relief Center can discuss whether your injury can benefit from stem cell treatment.

 How Are Stem Cells Applied to the Injured Area?